Coleus

 Signs You Are Watering Wrong

-Overwatered Coleus: Lower leaves yellow and turn translucent, stems become soft and mushy at the base, and the soil smells sour or earthy in a bad way.
-This is the start of root rot, which Coleus is genuinely vulnerable to.
-If you see mushy stems, take cuttings immediately as backup.
+Overwatered: lower leaves yellow and turn translucent, stems go soft at the base, soil smells sour.
+This is early root rot; take cuttings immediately as backup.

-Coleus is not picky about soil, but it does want two things: good drainage and a steady supply of moisture.
-A standard peat or coco-coir based potting mix works well, with extra perlite (about 25-30% by volume) to keep the mix airy.
-The roots are fine and dense, and they suffocate quickly in compacted soil.
+Coleus wants two things: good drainage and steady moisture.
+A peat or coco-coir potting mix with about 25-30% perlite works well.
+The roots are fine and dense, and they suffocate in compacted soil.

-- 2 parts good quality potting soil (peat or coco coir base)
+- 2 parts potting soil (peat or coco coir base)

 - 1 part perlite